Feature Interaction Aware Automated Data Representation Transformation: Experiments

 \subsection{Robustness check of InHRecon under different ML models}

 This experiment aims to answer: \textit{Is InHRecon robust when different ML models are used in downstream task performance evaluation?} We examined the robustness of InHRecon by changing the ML model of a downstream task to Random Forest (RF), Xgboost (XGB), SVM, KNN, and Ridge Regression, respectively.
 The comparison results, depicted in \textbf{Figure \ref{differ_ml}}, demonstrate that InHRecon consistently enhances model performances across the tested datasets.
-This indicates that InHRecon exhibits strong generalization capabilities across various benchmark applications, irrespective of the ML model employed.
+This indicates that InHRecon exhibits strong generalization capabilities across various benchmark applications.